Adventures in Machine Learning

 return result

-In this function, `divide`, we are dividing two numbers and returning the result.
+In this function, divide, we are dividing two numbers and returning the result.

-We use a `try` block to detect the ZeroDivisionError exception that occurs when we try dividing a number by zero.
-In the except block, we print an error message, return
+We use a try block to detect the ZeroDivisionError exception that occurs when we try dividing a number by zero.
+In the except block, we print an error message, return None, and exit the function.

-The `finally` block is used to print the message “Division operation completed!” irrespective of whether the `try` block succeeded or failed.
-Finally, we use a `return` statement to return the result of the division operation.
+The finally block is used to print the message “Division operation completed!” irrespective of whether the try block succeeded or failed.
+Finally, we use a return statement to return the result of the division operation.

-Let’s test the `divide` function:
+Let’s test the divide function:

 print(divide(10, 2))